srgbsv/ktor-webcam/README.md

 ktor-webcam

-Server application for webcam streaming on Ktor
+Example application of webcam image streaming with ktor server.
+Proof of concept